sjwsl/Cryptography1/Notes/Cryptography.md

 S_i(\vec{x})\equiv A_i\cdot \vec{x}\ (mod\ 2)
 $$

 We say that $S_i$ is a linear function.
-The entire DES would be linear
+Then the entire DES would be linear so that the entire encryption function is actually matrix multiplication in modulo 2.
+DES would be so easy to break.

+DONOT choose S-boxes at random.

+#### Strengthening DES against exhaustive search

+Because of the 56-bit key, the naive DES can now be cracked by anyone using a exhaustive search.
+As a result, many methods have emerged to strengthen DES.

+##### Method 1: Triple-DES

+- Let